Sage Bank Feeds

 2. Input your information into the “Bank Feeds Configuration” form.

-• Name: Your organization's name for Sage's "Connect Your Bank" page.
+• Name: Your organization's name that will appear in Sage's "Connect Your Bank" page.
 Include "(powered by Rutter)" at the end (Sage requirement).
+Rutter will automatically append this to your name if not included.

 • Company Logo URL: Link to your logo for white-labeling the Rutter-powered authentication flow in Sage's setup process.